ED De Nunzio Charitable Trust

 • Projects not benefiting children and young people aged 5-21

-• Individual applications (must come through charitable organizations)
+• Individual applications (must come through charitable organisations)

 • General running costs without specific project focus